 Adult acne is a nasty thing.
-Just when you thought you’d put those awkward teenage years behind you, you wake up one morning in your mid-late twenties, and there it is: a ginormous, inflamed, middle school-esque pimple staring back at you from your forehead…or your nose…or your chin… Or all of the above – ewww.
+Just when you thought you’d put those awkward teenage years behind you, you wake up one morning in your mid to late twenties, and there it is: a ginormous, inflamed, middle school-esque pimple staring back at you from your forehead…or your nose…or your chin… Or all of the above – ewww…

 Whether you’ve done your time with teenage acne or not, seeing it again during your adult years is not fun – and I’m speaking from personal experience!
 I’ve tried everything, from pills, to creams, to Proactiv-type products.
 Nothing worked, at least not for long.
 Fortunately for me, the problem fixed itself on its own and I now only battle the random breakout here and there.

 My younger cousin is now going through the same thing, so for the past few months, I’ve made it my mission to find something that would help her.
 I didn’t want her to go down the same path as I did with pills, creams, etc. Now that I have this blog, I knew it was my duty to help her find a natural, chemical-free alternative to the steroid-laden pills and creams that are prescribed at the conventional dermatologist’s office.

 Lo and behold, this link about using banana peels randomly crossed my path one night, and I sent it to my cousin and never thought about it again.
 A few weeks later, on our visit down to Florida, I noticed her skin looked much better and her acne scars were starting to fade.
 Imagine my surprise when she told me she’d been using the banana peels trick and loved it!

 She even jokingly informed me that she’s become the “banana-nazi” so to speak, making sure no one throws away banana peels in her presence LOL

 - Take a small piece of banana peel and rub it on the affected area for a few minutes until the inside of the peel turns brown.